 Are you planning to move soon?
 Before you hire a moving company, find out your rights and responsibilities as an individual shipper of household goods.
 An individual shipper is any person who owns the goods being transported.
-It is important that you select a reputable mover, understand the terms and conditions of the contract, and pursue the remedies that are available to you in case problems arise.
 Follow these simple rules to help make your move a smooth one:

-- If you agree to move under a non-binding estimate, you should receive written confirmation from the mover as to the method of payment at delivery (i.e., cash, certified check, money order, cahier’s check, or credit card).
+· If you agree to move under a non-binding estimate, you should receive written confirmation from the mover as to the method of payment at delivery (i.e. cash, certified check, money order, cashier’s check, or credit card.)

-- When contacting the mover, you need to ask the person you speak to whether he or she works for the actual mover or is a household goods broker or HGB.
-A household goods broker only arranges for transportation and generally has no authority to provide you an estimate.
+· When contacting the mover, you need to ask the person you speak to whether he or she works for the actual mover or is a household goods broker (HGB).
+A HGB only arranges for transportation and generally has no authority to provide you an estimate.

 · If your move is 30 miles or less, the move is considered an intrastate move and a “carrier type” may be licensed as “property carrier non-bulk.”
 If your move is farther than 30 miles it is an interstate move and must be performed by a mover licensed as a “household goods carrier.”
 Even though a mover must be licensed, the rules and regulations of the DMV do not apply to moves that occur in Virginia for a distance of 30 miles or less.

 · Any moving company providing intrastate services should be listed as a licensed transportation service with the Virginia Department of Motor Vehicles (DMV).
 A list of licensed transportation service providers is available.
 If you hire a mover that is not listed, there’s the chance your property may be held for additional payment or not be delivered, and that the company may not carry liability insurance.

 · The DMV does not have the authority to resolve consumer complaints.
 All complaints should be filed with the Fairfax County Consumer Affairs Branch or the Office of the Attorney General.